GIfatahTH/states_rebuilder/README.md

       Key key,
       dynamic tag, // you define the tag of the state.
 This is the first way List<StatesRebuilder> blocs, // You give a list of the logic classes (BloC) you want this widget to listen to.
-      @required (BuildContext, String) → Widget builder,  // You define your top most Widget.
+      @required (BuildContext, String) → Widget builder,  // .
-      (String) → void initState, // for code to be executed in the initState of a StatefulWidget (String) → void dispose, // for code to be executed in the dispose of a StatefulWidget (String) → void didChangeDependencies, // for code to be executed in the didChangeDependencies of a StatefulWidget (StateBuilder, String) → void didUpdateWidget // for code to be executed in the didUpdateWidget of a StatefulWidget });
+      (StateBuilder, String) → void initState, // for code to be executed in the initState of a StatefulWidget (StateBuilder, String) → void dispose, // for code to be executed in the dispose of a StatefulWidget (StateBuilder, String) → void didChangeDependencies, // for code to be executed in the didChangeDependencies of a StatefulWidget
+      (StateBuilder, String, StateBuilder) → void didUpdateWidget // for code to be executed in the didUpdateWidget of a StatefulWidget
+    });
   ```
   `tag` is of type dynmaic.
 It can be String (for small projects) or enum member (enums are preferred for big projects).